Residency Program Structure and Curriculum

 While on ambulatory blocks, interns and upper-level residents participate in our academic half-day that occurs on Thursday mornings.
 This is a three-hour interactive session that incorporates case-based learning, physical exam skills, journal club, and other didactic sessions.
 This is led by the ambulatory chief residents and is regularly attended by program leadership.

 The core curriculum includes advanced general internal medicine and medical subspecialties and is taught by faculty from the various divisions of internal medicine, guest lecturers from other departments, and our current residents.
-Academic half-day focuses on a “theme” for each block, which is typically a medical subspecialty area (i.e. Rheumatology, Cardiology, Infectious Diseases, etc.).
-This allows our interns and residents to focus their learning within one subspecialty while actively concentrating on evidence-based approaches to outpatient medicine.
+Academic half-day focuses on a “theme” for each block, which is typically a medical subspecialty area (i.e. Rheumatology, Cardiology, Infectious Diseases, etc.) This allows our interns and residents to focus their learning within one subspecialty while actively concentrating on evidence-based approaches to outpatient medicine.

 Residents also can present patients at our ambulatory intake, which allows for resident-led case discussions focused on outpatient medicine.
 Academic half-day also serves as a time for discussions in ethics, resiliency, and high-value care.